martinloesethjensen/staking-calc/README.md

 ### Command Pattern

-The command pattern is a behavioral pattern.
+The commands pattern is a behavioral pattern.

 TODO: Write about this pattern and why it is good in this application